 We did not visit the project site, just a quick walk down the lane leading to the house we were trying to locate from our memories that were 2 decades old !
 Finally, we managed to find the house, recounted a few stories from days of old and headed back.

 While driving back to Dwaraka Tirumala, at a particular junction, we spotted a road towards Rajamundry, we were sorely tempted to take the Rajamundry route but dropped the idea as it was already evening and that would add atleast an hour to our already 2 hour journey.

-By the time we rattled our way to Dwaraka Tirumala on this potholed, rain water filled road, it was almost 9 PM.
+By the time we rattled our way to Dwaraka Tirumala on the pot-holed, rain water filled road, it was almost 9 PM.
 We quickly freshened up and went to have our dinner at the temple Annaprasadam Counter.
 We were served a divine tasting Upma, somehow, temple kitchens seems to achieve this godly taste of food.

-We spent the whole day just driving, it felt like we had visited some fairy world, a happy, green world that make you feel alive !
+We spent the whole day just driving, it felt like we had visited some fairy world, a happy, green world that makes you feel alive !